lapps/org.lappsgrid.examples/README.md

             YOUR_CLASS_NAME.xml
 ```

-Only files that need changes are
+Files we need to edit are:

 1. `web.xml` in `webapp/WEB-INF/`
 1. `YOUR_CLASS_NAME.xml` in `webapp/WEB-INF/serviceimpl/`